rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 Header param:
 	key: apiKey
 	value: API_KEY
-Short description: Brings an array of Token Network Address for the tokens registered in the blockchain, it can be used in other endpoints to subscribe to OpenChannels for the token or Close Channel events.
+Short description: Initiates an array of Token Network Address for the tokens registered in the blockchain, it can be used in other endpoints to subscribe to OpenChannels for the token or Closed Channel events.
 ```

 Return example: